Geometric magic square: Relation to traditional magic squares

 Contrary to the impression made at first sight, it is a misunderstanding to regard the term 'geomagic square' as referring to some category of magic square.
 In fact the exact opposite is the case: every (additive) magic square is a particular instance of a geomagic square, but never vice versa.
 The point is made clear by the example below that appears in a wide-ranging article on geomagic squares by Jean-Paul Delahaye in Pour la Science, the French version of Scientific American.
 In this case the target "shape" for the geomagic square at right is simply a one dimensional line segment 15 units long, the pieces again being no more than straight line segments.
-As such, the latter is obviously a straightforward translation into geometrical terms of the numerical magic square at left.
+As such, the latter is a straightforward translation into geometrical terms of the numerical magic square at left.

 As Delahaye says, "This example shows that the geomagic square concept generalizes magic squares.
 The result here is hardly spectacular, but happily there are other geomagic squares that are not the result of such a translation."

 The point being that every numerical magic square can be understood as a one-dimensional geomagic square as above.
 Or as Sallows himself puts it, "Traditional magic squares featuring numbers are then revealed as that particular case of 'geomagic' squares in which the elements are all one-dimensional."
 This however does not exhaust the 1D case, because there exist 1D geomagic squares whose components are disconnected line segments, and which do not correspond to any numerical magic square.
 Thus, even in dimension one, the traditional types correspond to only a tiny subset of all geometric magic squares.